Where Do Backdoors Live? A Component-Level Analysis of Backdoor Propagation in Speech Language Models: How vulnerable are SLMs to backdoors?

-In \autoref{tab:baseline}, we present the performance of SpeechLLM with the WavLM encoder on three datasets: LibriSpeech-360, CREMA-D, and VoxCeleb2-AE.
-Results for the additional encoders (HuBERT, wav2vec 2.0, Whisper) are also shown in the table for completeness and are analyzed separately in \autoref{encoder_study}.

-Each dataset contains different metadata and characteristics, as detailed in \autoref{data}, and results are reported for the tasks available in each.
-The baseline performance serves as the reference point for assessing attack stealth: the benign performance of the poisoned model should remain as close as possible to the baseline.
-Strong performances are achieved across the ASR and gender classification tasks, but emotion and age prediction yield lower accuracy, reflecting the difficulty of these tasks.
-ASR scores for CREMA-D are reported; however, as noted in \autoref{data}, the repeated sentences make this dataset unreliable for ASR evaluation.
+\textbf{Baseline performance.} In \autoref{tab:baseline}, we evaluate the baseline performance of the pipeline across tasks, datasets, and encoders.
+This serves as the reference point for assessing stealth: the benign performance of the poisoned model should remain as close as possible to the baseline.
+Strong performances are achieved across the ASR, gender classification, and age prediction tasks, but emotion recognition yields lower accuracy, reflecting the known difficulty of the task.